 Christmas trees are a staple of the holiday season.
-We hope this article helped you decide whether or not your land is right to start your own Christmas tree farm.
+We hope this article helped you decide whether or not your land is right to start your own Christmas tree farm or an agritourism business.

-Whether you are looking for land to grow Christmas trees or any other kind of crop, be sure to always work with a land professional to get the best deal for your hard earned money.
+Whether you are looking for land to grow Christmas trees or any other kind of crop, be sure to always work with a qualified land real estate professional, like one that can be found on the Find A Land Consultant search tool, to get the best deal for your hard earned money.

 Want to learn about growing trees for profit?
 Be sure to check out our Timberland course, which will be available to take in 2019!

 About the Author: Laura Barker is the Membership and Communications Specialist for the REALTORS® Land Institute.
 She graduated from Clark University in May 2017 and has been with RLI since October 2017.